 Perhaps most damaging to the Zirngibls' claim of ownership was evidence that scores of other bodies were buried on the land.
 One witness, albeit 40 years after the fact, testified that Von Zirngibl had actually died in Whiting, Indiana and that his sons took him to the mouth of the Calumet to be buried.

-The ruling ensured that any future owner of the land would have a property that was part cemetery.
+The ruling ensured that any future owner of the land would have a property that included a cemetery on the land.

 |Andreas von Zirngibl’s gravesite and headstone.|